giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 In this document you will learn how to size the Prometheus persistent volume.

+Prometheus uses a persistent volume to store its recorded metrics and for historical reasons, we decided to define the needed capacity to 100Gi per cluster (Workload and management clusters alike).

 __Warning:__
 * This feature and the documentation is quite new, so do not hesitate to ask for support or help us improve this documentation.

-## Introduction to persistent volume
-Prometheus uses a persistent volume to store its recorded metrics and for historical reasons, we decided to define the needed capacity to 100Gi per cluster (Workload and management clusters alike).

 ## Why would I like to resize the volume